 The Paris Bucket List - Make the Best of Your Experience

-The Seine River is the most famous in Paris and stretches about 776km across the country.
-The banks of the Seine river were declared as a UNESCO World Heritage site in 1991 for its sheer magnificence.
-Going on a Seine Cruise is a very prominent way to discover Paris.
-This short cruise ride covers the most famous attractions of Paris like the Louvre Museum, Eiffel Tower, the Musée d’Orsay, Notre Dame Cathedral, etc. You can opt for cruises with bars & restaurants where you can sit amid the calmness of the flowing water with a glass of wine and take in the gorgeous sights of Paris.
+Going on a Seine Cruise is a very popular way to experience Paris.
+The cruise covers the most famous attractions of Paris like the Louvre Museum, Eiffel Tower, the Musée d’Orsay, Notre Dame Cathedral and many more!
+You can opt for cruises with bars & restaurants, where you can enjoy the views with a glass of wine, paired with the best of French cuisine.

 The Sainte-Chapelle is a gothic-style royal chapel & is considered one of the best expressions of Gothic Architecture in all of France.
 It is one of the oldest surviving buildings & is famous for its weightlessness & strong vertical emphasis.
 It has the world's best display of extensive stained glass, crafted tombs & shimmering walls of light.
 Once inside, lookup, you'll thank us later!

 9. Take a half-day trip to the Palace of Versailles